mtalstykh/todoist-nodejs/README.md

 ```
 ## Contributing

-Feel free to improve the code and implement new features
+Feel free to improve the code and implement new features.